stevegt/grid-cli/v2/DESIGN.md

 2. **Overhead**: Including additional hashes in the message might increase the message size slightly, adding a minor overhead.
 However, this trade-off is often negligible compared to the benefits in routing efficiency and security.

 Overall, while there are minor trade-offs, including the module hash as the second element right after the promise hash greatly enhances the system’s efficiency, clarity, security, and modularity.

+### Discussion on Unified Accept and HandleMessage Functions

+#### Combine Accept and HandleMessage

+1. **Simplicity**:
+    - **Unified Logic**: Combining decision-making and handling into a single function simplifies the module interface.
+    - **Efficiency**: Reduces overhead by consolidating the logic into one function.

+2. **Consistency**:
+    - **Single Source of Truth**: Ensures the decision to handle and the actual handling are tightly coupled, increasing consistency.

+#### Separate Accept and HandleMessage

+1. **Clarity**:
+    - **Modular Logic**: Maintains clear separation between the decision to handle a message and the actual message processing.
+    - **Early Rejection**: Enables modules to quickly reject messages they cannot handle, conserving resources.

+2. **Trust and Accountability**:
+    - **Promise-Based Acceptance**: Treats acceptance as a promise, which modules are expected to fulfill.
+If a module accepts a message but fails to handle it, it breaks the promise, which can be logged and managed.

 ## Syscall Tree